ericstrobl/PCp/README.md

 # PCp

 This is a MATLAB implementation of PC with p-values (PC-p).
-The algorithm returns edge-specific p-values for all edges in the CPDAG by:
+The algorithm returns edge-specific p-values for all edges in the output of PC (the PDAG) by:

 1. Deriving complex edge-specific hypothesis tests by conjoining and disjoining the results of primitive conditional independence tests, and
-2. Using order-independent (a) skeleton discovery (as in PC-stable), (b) v-structure orientation, and (c) orientation rule application.
+2. Using modified (a) skeleton discovery, (b) v-structure orientation, and (c) orientation rule application procedures.

 PC-p subsequently controls the false discovery rate across every edge.